Quantum computations without definite causal structure: Ways around the no-go theorem

-Another factor that prevents the implementation of the program {\tt SWITCH} as a computational circuit is the requirement that the program succeeds deterministically.
+Another factor that prevents the implementation of the program {\tt SWITCH} as a computational circuit is the requirement that the program succeeds \emph{deterministically}.
 Indeed, rules 1-4 do not forbid achieving the task with some probability.
-In particular, a computational circuit that uses probabilistic teleportation succeeds in the task with probability $1/4$
+In particular, a computational circuit that uses probabilistic teleportation succeeds in the task with probability $1/4$ is given by